PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and the final affine/Conv island.
 Whole-ModelIR no-op cases cover fan-out at both branch and island boundaries, public base/first-Concat tensors, invalid leading permutation or either Concat axis, a non-Resize branch producer, and missing Mul constants.
-The 371-line production matcher and all seven raw calls remain central and unchanged at this checkpoint; mechanical extraction is next.
+The complete matcher is mechanically owned by `passes/spp_layout.py`, with an exact AST match to characterization checkpoint `0804e37`; the lowerer keeps a compatibility wrapper and all seven raw calls.
+The next checkpoint is pure indexed planning, differential graph/layout mutation, shared-constant protection, and one stable ordered runner at those seven production positions.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and